 Medicinisch-praktischer Unterricht für die Feld- und Landwundärzte der österreichischen Staaten.
 2 vols. [& Supplement:] Die in dem medicinisch-praktischen Unterrichte für die Feld-und Landwundärzte vorkommende Arzneymittel.Vienna: Johann Thomas Eblen van Trattnern, 1776.

 This work on "Practical medical lessons for field and land surgeons of the Austrian states," includes a 91-page appendix containing 319 recommended pharmaceuticals for the treatments described in the text.
 The formulae for the pharmaceutical preparations appear in parallel columns in German and Latin.

-Subjects: COUNTRIES, CONTINENTS AND REGIONS › Austria, MILITARY MEDICINE & HYGIENE, PHARMACOLOGY › PHARMACEUTICALS
+Subjects: COUNTRIES, CONTINENTS AND REGIONS › Austria, MILITARY MEDICINE, SURGERY & HYGIENE, PHARMACOLOGY › PHARMACEUTICALS